Estate Planning Articles

 • Allows the grantor’s estate to avoid probate, provided the trust is established during their lifetime

-• Gives you control over how much of their inheritance your beneficiary can spend at one time
+• It gives you control over how much of their inheritance your beneficiary can spend at one time

-If you’re worried that your heirs will mismanage their inheritance, or if you think they are a bankruptcy risk, you may want to set up a spendthrift trust as part of your estate plan your estate plan.
+If you’re worried that your heirs will mismanage their inheritance, or if you think they are a bankruptcy risk, you may want to set up a spendthrift trust as part of your estate plan.

 Important Details of Spendthrift Trusts

 • As with other types of trusts, you’ll need to choose a trustee for the spendthrift trust.
-This is an important decision, because whoever you name will be responsible for managing it per your instructions.
-You can appoint yourself as a trustee during your lifetime, but you’ll need to make sure to appoint another trustee who will assume responsibility for the trust after you pass.
+This is an important decision because whoever you name will manage it per your instructions.
+You can appoint yourself as a trustee during your lifetime, but you’ll need to appoint another trustee who will assume responsibility for the trust after you pass.

 • Unlike a trustee of a discretionary trust, who can decide when disbursements may be made and how much may be disbursed at one time, a spendthrift trust’s trustee must comply with the established disbursement provisions.

-• A spendthrift trust is an irrevocable trust, which translates into a higher level of protection against estate taxes and probate.
+• A spendthrift trust is irrevocable, which translates into a higher level of protection against estate taxes and probate.

-• The spendthrift clause needs to be included when the trust is established to protect the assets in the trust from creditors.
+• The spendthrift clause must be included when the trust is established to protect the assets in the trust from creditors.

 Want to Learn More?
 Speak With an Advisor

-If you think a spendthrift trust could help your estate plan, you should speak about it with a professional advisor.
-Browse our advisor directory to find one in your area or click here to request a no-cost, no-obligation appointment to discuss your financial goals and how they may be able to help you.
+Discuss a spendthrift trust with a professional advisor if you think a spendthrift trust could help your estate plan.
+Click here to request a no-cost, no-obligation appointment to discuss your financial goals and how they may be able to help you.

 Request a no-cost, no-obligation advisor consultation today!